ntns/hackernews-reader-cloudflare-workers/README.md

 # hackernews-reader-cloudflare-workers
-A custom HackerNews Reader to match my Workflow.
+A custom HackerNews Reader to match my workflow.

 A Cloudflare Worker is used to collect stories from HN on a scheduled basis.